sgmurphy/wordpress-plugins/ai-engine/readme.txt

 5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/usage)!

 == Changelog ==

+= 2.6.0 (2024/08/28) =
+* Add: For those with many chatbots!
+You can now pick a new way to display the chatbots in the admin, it can be either tabs (default), or a filterable dropdown.
+* Fix: Google Gemini was not working properly.
+* Fix: There was a fixed max length defined for messages.

 = 2.5.9 (2024/08/24) =
 * Fix: Avoid crashes while rendering odd markdown in the chatbot.